-Prerequisite: Admission into Occupational Therapy Assistant program and PSYC-1010 (formerly OTA 111) This course provides an overview of the most common psychiatric disorders referred to occupational therapy.
-Reviews definition, etiology, incidence, pathology, goal setting and team members.
-(3 contact hrs) Center Campus.
+This course provides an overview of the most common mental health conditions and disorders referred to occupational therapy.
+The content will explore definition, etiology, incidence, pathology, goal setting, and basic intervention methods, as well as the interprofessional team involved in client intervention.
+Literature reviews for related evidence-based OT practice will be introduced.
+(3 contact hrs) Center Campus

-OTAS-1150-Mental Health Techniques & Treatment-2.00 credit hours
+OTAS-1210 - Clinical Kinesiology - 3.00 credit hours